San Diego Commercial Lease Dispute Lawyer

 The terms outlined in commercial leases are integral to the security of many businesses, and, as such, these leases are a frequent source of legal disputes.
 Ideally, both parties worked with attorneys to draft a lease with firm foundations and unambiguous terms, but this isn’t always the case.
 If the landlord and tenant cannot come to an agreement through negotiation or mediation, they may need to take their dispute to court.

 When facing a commercial lease dispute, a skilled attorney can help you attain fair compensation, avoid unwarranted eviction, and hold your landlord or tenant accountable.
-Our legal team at Purdy & Bailey, LLP will strategically negotiate or aggressively litigate your dispute because we understand your livelihood likely depends on your success.
+Our San Diego commercial lease dispute attorneys at Purdy & Bailey, LLP will strategically negotiate or aggressively litigate your dispute because we understand your livelihood likely depends on your success.

 When a business enters into a commercial lease agreement with a landlord, both parties hold each other to a set of obligations—these obligations typically go beyond rent calculations and lease terms.
 Landlords may want to limit how your rented space will be used, even what type of business you will conduct on the property.
 Lease terms must include additional provisions outlining what the property may be used for.